Seattle Symphony: Ludovic Morlot

 Ludovic Morlot first guest-conducted the Seattle Symphony in October 2009.
 He returned in April 2010, as a substitute conductor in the wake of the 2010 Eyjafjallajökull eruptions.
 Based on these appearance, in June 2010, the orchestra announced the appointment of Morlot as its 15th music director, effective with the 2011–2012 season, with an initial contract of six years.
 During Morlot's tenure, the orchestra initiated its own recording label, 'Seattle Symphony Media'.
 In July 2015, the orchestra announced the extension of Morlot's contract through the 2018–2019 season.
 Morlot has taken particular interest in fostering music from Seattle-based composers, including composers within the orchestra itself.
 His work with the orchestra has included the commissioning and premiere of John Luther Adams' Become Ocean, which went on to win the 2014 Pulitzer Prize for Music and the 2015 Grammy Award for Best Classical Contemporary Composition.
 The commercial recording of Become Ocean, for Cantaloupe Music, led to a donation by Taylor Swift to the Seattle Symphony of US$50,000.
 Morlot and the orchestra have received additional Grammy Awards for their recordings of music of Henri Dutilleux.
-In April 2017, the orchestra announced that Morlot is to conclude his tenure as music director at the end of the 2018–2019 season.
+Morlot concluded his tenure as music director at the end of the 2018–2019 season.

 Thomas Dausgaard

 Thomas Dausgaard first guest-conducted the orchestra in 2013.
 In October 2013, the orchestra named Dausgaard its next principal guest conductor, effective with the 2014–2015 season, with an initial contract of 3 years.
 In March 2016, the orchestra announced the extension of Dausgaard's contract as principal guest conductor through the 2019–2020 season.
 In October 2017, the orchestra announced the appointment of Dausgaard as its next music director, effective with the 2019–2020 season, with an initial contract of 4 seasons.
 On 7 January 2022, Dausgaard resigned as music director by e-mail, with immediate effect.
+In an interview with Danish National Radio's P2, Dausgaard said, "I have felt threatened and I haven't felt safe with going to work."

+Xian Zhang

+In June 2008, Xian Zhang first guest-conducted the orchestra.
+She returned to the orchestra as a guest conductor several times, including in 2020 during the COVID-19 pandemic and in 2021 with the return of live audiences to concerts.
+In September 2024, the orchestra announced the appointment of Zhang as its next music director, effective with the 2025-2026 season, with an initial contract of five years.
+She took the title of music director-designate with immediate effect.
+Zhang is the first female conductor and the first conductor of color to be named music director of the Seattle Symphony.
+She will remain in her role as Music Director at the New Jersey Symphony through 2028, while also leading the Seattle Symphony.